KCNA2-related disorders: Seizures

 Seizure onset and seizure type varies with the phenotype of KCNA2 epilepsy.
 Loss-of-function (LOF) variants have a mean age of onset of 17 months with mostly focal seizures.
 Gain-of-function (GOF) variants have a slightly earlier onset between 3 and 19 months with mostly generalized seizures.
-Mixed-of-function (MOF) variants have the earliest onset from neonatal to 8 months with both focal and generalized seizures.
 Febrile seizures occur more frequently with the LOF and GOF variants, and rarely with the MOF variants.

 Movement and motor disorders

 Ataxia, dystonia, tremors, myoclonus, dyskinesia, hypertonia, and hypotonia have all been identified across KCNA2 disorders.
 Ataxia is the most common movement disorder reported across all types of KCNA2 disorders, with nearly all GOF patients experiencing a more severe form of this symptom.

 Developmental and cognitive delays

 Delays in development occur in most cases of KCNA2-related disorders but differ in onset and severity.
 LOF variants tend to have better development before seizure onset and more mild versions of intellectual and developmental disabilities (IDD).
 GOF and MOF variants typically show more moderate to severe IDD with the MOF types showing the most severe.